lab1092/blender-manual_ja/manual/modeling/texts/editing.rst

 Adding/Deleting a Frame
 -----------------------

-To add a frame click the :kbd:`Add Textbox` button on the :guilabel:`Text Boxes` panel.
+To add a frame click the :kbd:`Add Textbox` button on the *Text Boxes* panel.
 A new frame is inserted just after (in text flow order) the current one, with its attributes (position and size).
-Be sure to modify the offset for the new frame in the :guilabel:`X` and/or :guilabel:`Y` fields.
-Just an :guilabel:`X` modification will create a new column.
+Be sure to modify the offset for the new frame in the *X* and/or *Y* fields.
+Just an *X* modification will create a new column.

-To delete the current frame, click the :kbd:`Delete` button.
+To delete the current frame, click the :kbd:`Del` button.
 Any text in higher frames will be re-flowed downward into lower frames.